 Is root canal better than extraction?

-Between cracked tooth root canal vs. extraction, a root canal is the nal attempt to save a severely cracked or damaged tooth.
+Between root canal cracked tooth vs. extraction, a root canal is a final attempt to save a severely cracked or damaged tooth.
 A root canal therapy is the only procedure that can salvage a tooth that has been severely cracked, broken, injured, or infected in the pulp layer.
-We will rst use local anesthesia to numb the tooth before making a small aperture to reveal the tooth’s canals.
+We will first use local anesthesia to numb the tooth before making a small aperture to reveal the tooth’s canals.
 We next remove any decayed or damaged tissue and sanitize the canals using specialized tools.
-Gutta-percha, a biocompatible substance, will be used to ll
+Gutta-percha, a biocompatible substance, will be used to fill the cracked root canal.
+It serves the canal space and closes the tooth against infection.
+Your dentist then restores the tooth for added security and usefulness.
+Many people hope that they will not face the situation where they have to choose root canal cracked tooth vs. extraction.

 Is a cracked root canal an emergency?